std66/TomiSoft-MP3-Player/README.md

 Notes:
 ------
   - Mid, midi, rmi and kar files can be opened, but requires a SoundFont.
 However, this function is not implemented yet, so you will hear no sound.
-  - Lyrics translation can only be changed via TCP API connection

 YouTube support:
 ----------------